KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 - in which namespace they should be put
 - how to be prepared for changing contracts of an extended type

 However one aspect of extension methods is often omitted - testability.
 One thing is the testability extension method on the unit level.
-The second thing is the testability of the code which is using an extension method.
-In the following paragraphs I will explain to you what impact can extension method has on the testability of your code on a unit level.
+The second thing is the testability of the code that uses an extension method.
+In the following paragraphs I will show you how extension methods impact testability.
 I have divided extension methods into three buckets: good citizens, neutral guys, and mighty villains.
 Let's meet these guys.

 ## Good citizen
 Extension methods which are good citizens are easy to unit test.
-What is more the code which is using them is also easy to test on the unit level.
+What is more the code that uses them is also easy to test on the unit level.
 So let's take a look at the example of good citizens.
 The first extension method is checking whether the HTTP status code indicates success or not.

 ```